sablier-labs/lockup/README.md

 ## Features

 - Streams can be created indefinitely.
-- No deposits are required at creation; creation and deposit are separate operations.
+- No deposits are required at creation; thus, creation and deposit are separate operations.
 - Anyone can deposit into a stream, allowing others to fund your streams.
 - No limit on deposits; any amount can be deposited or refunded if not yet streamed to recipients.
 - Streams without sufficient balance will accumulate debt until paused or sufficiently funded.